 Headlines should lead to a reaction

 You’re writing headlines for people.
 People looking for something interesting to read or watch or listen or share.
 How will your target audience react when they see your headline?
 Will they be curious?
 Surprised?
 Sad?
 Angry?
 Happy?
 Will they click on it?
 Will they share it?

 Try to imagine this scenario.
 Test it out.
-Show a colleague your headline and ask for a gut-reaction.
+Show a friend your headline and ask for a gut-reaction.

-A headline with a pun or a cultural reference is fun to write, but is it forced?
+A headline with a pun or a cultural reference is fun to write, but is it needed?
 Will people get it?
 Or will people spend too much time trying to “get” your joke?